 '''

-You can see them in feature.html: {% placeholder "feature" %} and {% placeholder "content" %}.
+fullwidth.html contains a single placeholder, {% placeholder "content" %}.

 '''

 You'll also see {% load cms tags %} in that file - cms tags is the required template tag library.

 If you're not already familiar with Django template tags, you can find out more in the Django documentation.